Max Planck Institute for Molecular Biomedicine

 The Max Planck Institute for Molecular Biomedicine was founded on 1 April 2001 in Münster, North Rhine-Westphalia, Germany.
 It is part of the Max Planck Society.
-The current managing director is professor Dietmar Vestweber.
+The current managing director is Prof. Sara Wickström.

 History

 The Institute was founded on 1 August 2001 in Münster, Germany.
 Founding director was Prof. Dr. Dietmar Vestweber.
 In 2004, another department was added (Prof. Dr. Hans Robert Schöler).
 In the same year, the institute got its current name: Max Planck Institute for Molecular Biomedicine.
 In 2006 the institute moved to a new and modern building offering more space and equipment.
 At the end of 2007 another department was added (Prof. Dr. Ralf H. Adams).
 This department moved from the Cancer Research UK London Research Institute to the MPI.
-With the retirement of Hans Robert Schöler at the end of October 2021, who continues to work with a research group at the Institute, Sara Wickström was appointed as a new Director at the Institute as of November 2021.
+With the retirement of Hans Robert Schöler at the end of October 2021, who continued to work with a research group at the Institute, Prof. Sara Wickström was appointed as a new Director at the Institute as of November 2021.